RBC Royal Bank Prime RateAdvertising Disclosure

 About RBC Royal Bank’s prime rate

-There have been some exceptions to this rule.
-When the BoC cut interest rates by 25 bps, RBC Royal Bank only lowered their prime rate by 15 bps, as did Canada’s other major banks.
-And while it’s unusual for any bank to change its prime rate independent of BoC interest rate announcements, changes to the prime rate can happen at any time.
+There have been some exceptions to this rule, where RBC Royal Bank hasn't fully passed on BoC rate cuts.
+For example, there have been times where the BoC has cut interest rates by 25 basis points, but RBC Royal Bank only lowered its prime rate by 15 basis points.
+At times like these, most of the major banks tend to make the same call.
+While it’s unusual for any bank to change its prime rate independent of BoC interest rate announcements, changes to the prime rate can happen at any time.

-How does the RBC Royal Bank prime rate affect mortgage rates
+How the RBC Royal Bank prime rate affects variable mortgage rates

 When you get a variable mortgage from RBC Royal Bank, the interest rate will be expressed as the RBC Royal Bank prime rate, plus or minus a certain percentage point.
 For example, if the RBC Royal Bank prime rate is 3.00%, and your mortgage rate is prime minus 0.50%, your mortgage rate would be 2.50%.